StevenDessasore1/vlog-reviews-sinatra/spec/Notes.md

         view > see all reviews
     vlog
-        show.erb > see all reviews for this vlog new.erb
+        show.erb > see all reviews for this vlog new.erb > action: create vlog > post to  /vlogs review

-    review
+        show.erb > action: delete review if owner edit.erb > action: update review if ownwer > patch to /reviews/:id
-        show.erb > action: delete review if owner edit.erb > action: update review if ownwer new.erb > action: create review
+        new.erb > action: create review > post to /reviews